rwaschewski/vue-storefront-tracomodo/README.md

 Vue Storefront is platform agnostic which mean - it can be connected to virtually any CMS.
 Please take a look at [Pimcore bridge](https://github.com/DivanteLtd/pimcore2vuestorefront) to give you an idea how other platforms can be connected.
 Any support for integrating Prestashop, Shopify ... - much appreciated.

 ## The license
-Vue Storefront source code is completely free and released under the [MIT License](https://github.com/DivanteLtd/vue-storefront/blob/master/LICENSE).
+Vue Storefront Tracomodo source code is completely free and released under the [MIT License](https://github.com/rwaschewski/vue-storefront-tracomodo/blob/master/LICENSE).

-## Contributing
-If you like the idea behind Vue Storefront and want to become a contributor - do not hesitate and check our [list of the active issues](https://github.com/DivanteLtd/vue-storefront/issues) or contact us directly via vuestorefront@divante.co.

 ## The screenshots